Srabanti Chatterjee

-Srabanti Chatterjee (born 13 August 1987) is an Indian actress and politician who works in Bengali films.
+Srabanti Chatterjee (born 13 August 1987) is an Indian actress and politician who works in Bengali and Hindi films.
 One of the highest paid actresses in Bengali cinema, she is known for her versatile acting skills and has been a popular face in the Bengali film industry.
 Chatterjee began her acting career as a child artist in 1997 with the film Mayar Badhon, directed by Swapan Saha.
 She rose to fame in 2003 after playing the lead role in Champion.
 Throughout her career, she has delivered several notable performances in films such as Amanush (2010), Shikari (2016) and Bhootchakra Pvt.
 Ltd. (2019).
-She is widely acclaimed for her roles in romantic and family drama films, earning her a loyal fan base across West Bengal, Bangladesh and beyond.
+She is widely acclaimed for her roles in romantic and family drama films, earning her a loyal fan base across West Bengal, Bangladesh, Sri Lanka and beyond.

-Srabanti's personal life has often been in the spotlight due to her personal choices.
 She has a son named Abhimanyu Chatterjee.

 Personal life

 Chatterjee's third marriage with cabin-crew Roshan Singh ended in 2020.

 In 2022 Chatterjee was issued a notice from the Wildlife Crime Control cell of West Bengal in relation to a video posted on social media featuring a mongoose pup in chains.

 In 2023, fitness enthusiasts lodged a complaint against a gym she co-owned.
 Chatterjee denied any involvement in the issue.